• Skip to primary navigation

 If you can qualify, the program will cover your in-home care costs, but the Medicaid asset limits apply.
 For a single person, you cannot gain eligibility if you are in possession of more than $2,000 in countable assets, but the “countable” qualifier is significant.

-Your home is not considered to be a countable asset, but there is a $636,000 equity limit in Indiana in 2022.
+Your home is not considered to be a countable asset, but there is a $636,000 equity limit IN in 2022.
 One motor vehicle is not counted, along with a prepaid funeral, personal effects, household items, wedding and engagement rings, and heirloom jewelry.

 For married couples, where one spouse needs assistance in the home, there are also additional spousal protections with higher asset limits.